PRISM of Opinions: A Persona-Reasoned Multimodal Framework for User-centric Conversational Stance Detection: Related Works

 \subsection{Stance Detection Methods}

 Methodological advancements in stance detection has spanned multiple task settings in-target \cite{6-li2021multi}, cross-target \cite{7-ding2024cross, 8-liang2021target, 9-wei2019modeling}, and zero-shot scenarios \cite{10-allaway2020zero, 11-liang2022zero, 12-zhu2022enhancing}.
 Early deep learning approaches primarily fine-tuned pre-trained models such as BERT \cite{13-cambria2018senticnet}.
-However, the field was revolutionized by the emergence of Large Language Models (LLMs), whose powerful semantic understanding and adaptability introduced new capabilities \cite{14-cheng2024emotion, 15-cheng2024mips, 16-li2024mitigating}.
-The ability of LLMs to perform zero-shot stance prediction through simple prompting, in particular, dramatically improved the task's accessibility and performance \cite{18-ding2024edda}.
+However, the field was revolutionized by the emergence of Large Language Models (LLMs), whose powerful semantic understanding and adaptability introduced new capabilities \cite{14-cheng2024emotion, 15-cheng2024mips, 16-li2024mitigating, 18-ding2024edda}.

-Following this paradigm shift, LLM-centric research has rapidly expanded, moving beyond direct prompting or CoT reasoning toward increasingly sophisticated methodologies \cite{21-zhang2023investigating, 22-zhang2022would}.
-These include fine-tuning with external knowledge \cite{19-li2023stance}, prompt-based multi-perspective reasoning \cite{23-ding2024cross, 17-wang2025more}, formalizing logic structures \cite{24-zhang2024knowledge}, and designing multi-agent collaborative systems \cite{20-lan2024stance, 25-wang2024deem}.
-Despite this rapid progress, current approaches continue to treat users as a homogeneous group, overlooking the personal traits and discourse tendencies that shape stance expression.
-This simplification limits the model’s ability to interpret conflicting viewpoints, capture personalized reactions, and reason about stance in realistic multi-party interactions.
-Bridging this gap requires moving beyond content-centered modeling toward a genuinely user-centric perspective.
+Following this paradigm shift, LLM-centric research has moved beyond direct prompting or CoT reasoning toward increasingly sophisticated methodologies \cite{21-zhang2023investigating, 22-zhang2022would}.
+These include fine-tuning with external knowledge \cite{19-li2023stance}, prompt-based multi-perspective reasoning \cite{7-ding2024cross, 17-wang2025more}, formalizing logic structures \cite{24-zhang2024knowledge}, and designing multi-agent collaborative systems \cite{20-lan2024stance, 25-wang2024deem}.
+Despite this rapid progress, current approaches often treat users as homogeneous, overlooking the personal traits and discourse tendencies that shape stance expression.
+This limits the interpretation of personalized reactions and conflicting views, necessitating a shift from content-centered to user-centric modeling.